 We are actively reading this book now.
 Legacy Journey is another book written by Dave Ramsey.
 We’ve applied the Dave Ramsey teachings to our life over the last year and it has been so successful that we want to keep learning about ways to build our legacy.
 We plan to improve our personal finances and budgeting in the new year (2017).

-Books on My Reading List for 2017
+Books on My Reading List

 Smart Money Smart Kids: Raising the Next Generation to Win with Money by Dave Ramsey and Rachel Cruze – “In Smart Money Smart Kids, financial expert and best-selling author Dave Ramsey and his daughter Rachel Cruze equip parents to teach their children how to win with money.”